- Home

 If you’re drawn to opulent, ornate, and elegant designs, Art Deco might be the look for you.

 This style originated in the 1920s when the excitement and opportunity of post-war life were celebrated through a new, lavish aesthetic.
-While the Art Deco style is bold and glamorous, it’s also about balance, and there’s plenty of order and symmetry to be found in this design.
+While Art Deco is bold and glamorous, it’s also about balance, order and symmetry.

 Clean lines, angular patterns, and sleek geometry are at the heart of this look, and warmth is added through a distinctive layering of light.
 Glass and mirrors, shiny chrome and brass fittings, lacquered wood, and jewel colours are usually found in abundance.
-Essentially, this is a style that’s all about substance and fineness.
+Essentially, this style is all about substance and fineness.

 13. Modern farmhouse